yzyouzhang/yzyouzhang.github.io/index.md

 [//]: # (This project is a slight customization based off of some great work by [NC State University Libraries](https://www.lib.ncsu.edu/. )

-I am a PhD candidate at the [Audio Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
-I am fortunate to work with [Prof. Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/).
-Take a look at [my CV](./You_Neil_Zhang_CV_2025_Jan.pdf).
+I am a Seniro Researcher on Spatial Audio and Multimodal AI at [Dolby Laboratories](https://www.dolby.com/) and a PhD candidate at the [Audio Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
+I am fortunate to work with [Prof. Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/) during my PhD.
+Take a look at [my CV](./You_Neil_Zhang_CV_2025_Jul.pdf).

 My research focuses on applied machine learning, particularly in speech and audio processing.
-This includes topics such as **audio deepfake detection, personalized spatial audio, and audio-visual rendering and analysis**.
+This includes topics such as **spatial audio, audio deepfake detection, and audio-visual rendering and analysis**.
 My research contributions have been showcased at prestigious venues such as ICASSP, WASPAA, Interspeech, SPL, TMM.
 I received recognition through the Rising Star Program in Signal Processing at ICASSP 2023, the Graduate Research Fellowship Program from National Institute of Justice, and IEEE Signal Processing Society Scholarship.

 In my spare time, I am fond of paddle boarding, traveling, and movies.